 In the last few years, progressive thinking about gender has gone mainstream, and understanding has developed of gender as infinite variety.
 More and more individuals are reclaiming the right to define their genders, their bodies, their selves.
 Some have called this “the ultimate forum for self-expression”, some “the next civil rights frontier”.
 Either way, it’s a destabilising and liberating cultural change.

-Come As You Are runs at CPT from 12 – 30 September 2017 and will be headlined by Milk Presents’ new show Bullish, commissioned by CPT.
+Come As You Are ran at CPT from 12 – 30 September 2017 and was headlined by Milk Presents’ new show Bullish, commissioned by CPT.
 It went on to tour – CPT’s first ever touring festival – in autumn 2018.

 We live in a world saturated with sexual imagery – but how often do we talk about sex as it’s really felt, experienced or imagined?
 And why is theatre so seldom a part of that conversation?
 Hotbed is CPT’s brand new festival of sex: three weeks of adventurous performance guaranteed to expand your carnal knowledge.